Oh doesn’t it sound glamorous? ‘Are you in the office tomorrow?’ ‘No, I will be flying to Germany for the day’… But is it really?

 1.15pm A rather quick one today, so we are back in the car and on the road again.

 2.10pm Back at Stuttgart airport.
 Needless to say that I am now facing a five and half hour wait.
-So let’s get through security, head to the lounge, grab a coffee and get some work done.
+Let’s get through security, head to the lounge, grab a coffee and get some work done.

 3.05pm Lounge take two.
 And this time the door is open.
 The reduced opening hours are due to low passenger numbers.
 Since AirBerlin went bust the lounge is British Airways only… and since there are only a few flights a day departing from Stuttgart, it isn’t quite worth keeping the lounge open all day.
 Oh lucky me.